Tinche/incant/README.rst

 Because of how `incant` evaluates dependency rules (newest first), this hook factory needs to be registered before the ``current_user`` dependency factory.
 Otherwise, since our ``User`` model is also an `attrs` class, `incant` would try loading it from the request body instead of getting it from the ``current_user`` dependency factory.

+The complete source code of this mini-project can be found at https://github.com/Tinche/incant/blob/main/examples/quickapi.py.

 Usage
 -----